Share

 HMRC – Pensions Tax Manual: PTM102200 Essential principles of the overseas transfer charge

-In this case, a transfer is coming from a pension scheme which is not regulated and taxed by HMRC to one that is.
 Almost all pension transfers from overseas pension schemes to UK registered pension schemes are allowable and treated in a similar way to recognised transfers.
 However, a registered pension scheme isn't obliged to accept the transfer.

-For example.
-Let's take John who has a transfer of £107,310 from a recognised overseas pension scheme during 2023/24.
+For example, let's take John who has a transfer of £107,310 from a recognised overseas pension scheme during 2023/24.
 His personal lifetime allowance will be 10% higher than the standard lifetime allowance (£107,310/£1,073,100).
 This recognises the fact that the transferred funds haven't received any tax advantages from HMRC.

 Disclaimer